Intercompany

 Note!

-The app provide two Topics/Subscription for transfering of time entries; Time entries and Project ledger entries.
+You have two templates for transferring time: Time entries and Project ledger entries.

 These can be used separately or in combination.
 If you use them in combination, time entries are transferred with Time entries, and expenses and item entries with Project ledger entries.